Study: The Most Socially Equitable Cities in the U.S.

 The Economic Policy Institute also tracks city and state minimum wages.

 Connection to broadband -- reliable, high-speed internet that enables the use of websites, apps, video calls, online education platforms, and so on -- is an important part of the lives of Americans, including as a means to find employment and increasingly do their jobs from home.
 Microsoft has collected county-level data on the percentage of residents that use broadband speed internet, which we mapped onto cities.

 The 2019 U.S. Cities Sustainable Development Report ranks 105 U.S. cities on their progress toward meeting each of the UN’s 17 Sustainable Development Goals for 2030.
 The score ranks 57 indicators per city that contribute to goals such as clean water and sanitation, affordable and clean energy, and zero hunger.

 To score cities on public transit, we used the AllTransit Performance Score, which looks at availability and frequency of service, connectivity to jobs, coverage area, and the percent of commuters who take transit to work.
 The Center for Neighborhood Technology assembles and analyzes this data.

-The Robert Wood Johnson Foundation’s Healthy Marketplace Index provides the basis for our health care cost scores.
-This index is based on an analysis of 1.8 billion health care claims from 2012 through 2016 for individuals with commercial health insurance.
+The Robert Wood Johnson Foundation’s Healthy Marketplace Index provides the basis for our healthcare cost scores.
+This index is based on an analysis of 1.8 billion health care claims from 2013 through 2017 for individuals with commercial health insurance.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
 The Motley Fool has a Disclosure Policy.
 The Author and/or The Motley Fool may have an interest in companies mentioned.